muhme/joomla-branches-tester/README.md

 [http://host.docker.internal:7002](http://host.docker.internal:7002).
 And verify all emails from Joomla and the System Tests with
 [MailDev](https://github.com/maildev/maildev/blob/master/docs/docker.md) on
 [http://host.docker.internal:7003](http://host.docker.internal:7003).

+The Joomla instances are configured in the 'Global Configuration' with the following settings:
+* Debug System
+* Log Almost Everything
+* Log Deprecated API

 If you need to inspect files, they are available in the directory `branch_52` for this Joomla release 5.2 sample.